Collectively optimal routing for congested traffic limited by link capacity: IV. Results

-Figure~\ref{Fig.3} shows $<B/C>$ versus $P_h$ for $\left<N\right>\approx 250$.
-The error bars in this figure also represent $2\sigma$ estimates.
+Figure~\ref{Fig.3} shows $\left<(B/C)\right>$ versus $P_h$ for $\left<N\right>\approx 250$ generated for $N_C=120$.
+The averages shown in this figure were also computed for 100 network topologies and 30 link capacity configurations.
+The error bars represent $2\sigma$ estimates.
 Note that $\left<(B/C)_{avg}\right>$ varies monotonically between $P_h=0$ and $P_h=1$ corresponding to all streets and all highways, respectively, while $\left<(B/C)_{max}\right>$ exhibits a midrange maximum in the case of SP routing that corresponds to a dip of the network transport capacity.
 This type of behavior is due to the fact that SP routing forgoes the use of low capacity links as long as they are not strictly needed to achieve connectivity (just as we tend to do in real life), which increases congestion on highways.
 On the other hand, by optimally using all links, it is possible to avoid this phenomenon.